ljones140/CV/README.md

 ## Lewis Jones

-Determined and ambitious with a strong desire to learn.
-After working in retail logistics decided I wanted to work in tech.
-Taught myself what I needed to get a job in application support, promoted to senior engineer then team lead all within two years.
-Through this I fell in love with code so applied to Makers academy to accelerate my learning.
-Now looking to join a company who will foster my first steps as a junior developer.
+My work in retail logistics naturally led me to tech as I took on a more IT support based role.
+These new skills allowed me to move into an application support role, where I was promoted to Senior Engineer and then Team Lead within two years.
+During this time I fell in love with code and applied to Makers Academy, a highly respected Ruby coding bootcamp, to accelerate my learning.I am now  looking to join a company who will foster my first steps as a junior developer.

 ## Technical Skills and Tooling